 Keith might have carried numerous wagglers in different sizes but he was ever faithful to a particular one at Burton Joyce.
 It was a home-made straight peacock, 9 inches long, with a small balsa body at the base.
 The quill was slightly bent but this did not affect its performance, said Keith.
 The beauty of dragging on over-depth, of course, is once the fish interrupts the bait’s progress downstream, all the friction on the line gives the float a very positive indication.
 He would leave an inch of float showing on the surface and, bad snags apart, if all of it disappeared underwater at any point it could be relied on that a fish was responsible.

 On the slower flowing Witham, he would fish over-depth in very similar fashion but shotted lighter, with a no. 6 and a no. 10 down the line only.
 Another trick of Keith’s was to scale down to a tiny hook whenever bites were hard to come by.
 At a time when a 22 was considered tiny, one day he changed down to a size 24 Mustad 90340 pattern combined with 12oz Bayer line.
 He suddenly got lots more bites and won the match.
 "I never looked back from that day onwards," he said.

 These days Keith, now in his late 60s, still fishes the Yorkshire match circuit on the Ouse and Calder, where he might as easily tackle a swim with long pole, sliding waggler or feeder.
 He is still regularly pocketing his fair share of winnings.
-Cajoled by Let’s Fish Peter Dawson, he has represented Mirfield Angling Club in national in recent years, stacking up no fewer than a dozen national appearances for the west Yorkshire team to date.
+Cajoled by Peter Dawson, he has represented Mirfield Angling Club in the National in recent years, stacking up around a dozen National appearances for the west Yorkshire team.